Lady Luck (1936 film)

-Lady Luck is a 1936 American comedy film directed by Charles Lamont and starring Patricia Farr, William Bakewell and Duncan Renaldo.
+Lady Luck is a 1936 American comedy film directed by Charles Lamont and starring Patricia Farr, William Bakewell, and Duncan Renaldo.
 It was made by Chesterfield Motion Pictures Corporation.

+Lady Luck is in the public domain as it was issued with a defective copyright notice.

 Plot

 In New York City, Mamie Murphy is working as a manicurist when she hears on the radio that she has won $2,500 on the racehorse Lady Luck in a sweepstakes draw, with the chance to win a further $150,000.
 Newspaper reporter Dave Haines is sent to interview Mamie because he already knows her and fancies her.
 She turns down his invitation to accompany him that evening to the Blue Moon nightclub, but accepts an invitation from "businessman" Jack Conroy.

 Conroy, who is actually a financially strapped playboy, is visited at his home by mild-mannered James Hemingway, who half-heartedly threatens him with a revolver and tells him to stay away from his wife.
 Conroy denies any involvement with her.
 Arriving at the Blue Moon about 9 pm, Conroy wines and dines Mamie, while being watched scathingly by Mrs. Hemingway who is seated nearby.
 It's obvious that Conroy has in fact had a romantic liaison with her.

 The next day at the salon, Mamie signs a deal with theatrical agents Feinberg Goldberg Sternberg & O'Rooney that will give her a career in showbiz, but only if she wins the $150,000.
 The win is stipulated because it will give Mamie and any productions in which she appears an enormous amount of free publicity.
 That evening Mamie learns that she has not won anything at all when the real winner, an older woman also named Mamie Murphy, turns up at her door.
 The older Murphy offers to keep silent so the showbiz deal will go through.